viamrobotics/docs/docs/get-started/quickstarts/drive-rover.md

 }
 ```

-Next, remove all the code in the main() function after the machine connection is established and instead initialize your base and invoke the moveInSquare() function.
+Next, remove all the code in the `main()` function after the machine connection is established, and instead initialize your base and invoke the `moveInSquare()` function.

-On the Try Viam rental rovers, the default base name is viam_base.
+On the Try Viam rental rovers, the default base name is `viam_base`.
 If you have a different base name, update the name in your code.

 ```cpp {class="line-numbers linkable-line-numbers" data-line="16,18-28"}
 int main() {